Midsummer Common

 Midsummer Common is an area of common land in Cambridge, England.
 It lies northeast of the city centre on the south bank of the River Cam.

 The common borders the River Cam and houseboats are often moored on the common's bank.
 The boathouses of most of the colleges of Cambridge University are on the opposite bank.

+History

+In 1874, Midsummer Common was scene to the notorious murder of Emma Rolfe.

 Events

 Regular major events held on the Common include The May Day Fair, Strawberry Fair and fireworks on Guy Fawkes Night, 5 November, which regularly attract around 25,000 people.
 Other events include fun runs and cycling events where the common is used as a start and finish point.
 A vigil and lantern floating ceremony took place on the common on Hiroshima Memorial Day in 2006.

 Midsummer Fair

 Cambridge Midsummer Fair was granted a charter by King John in 1211, and was originally held on or near the feast of St Etheldreda.
 Originally a trade fair, income from the event went to the Barnwell Priory.
 In the sixteenth century the council and Mayor of Cambridge acquired the rights for the midsummer fair, with University Proctors retaining the right to search the fair for beggars, vagabonds and lewd women.
 The latter right in particular was hotly disputed.
-In the 18th century it was named the Pot fair due to the quantity of China traded there, and it was popular among gypsy travellers for trade in horse and cattle.
+In the 18th century it was named the Pot fair due to the quantity of china traded there, and it was popular among gypsy travellers for trade in horse and cattle.
 In more recent times it has become a pleasure fair with amusements taking the place of trade in goods.
 It is heavily attended and has recently given rise to problems of safety and public order and with litter.